-CO4: demonstrate an understanding of basic principles of colligative properties

-CO5: understand the basic concepts of colloidal state of matter and applications of colloids.
+CO4: demonstrate an understanding of basic principles of colligative properties and understand the basic concepts of colloidal state of matter and applications of colloids.

-Bachelor of Science (Honours) Physics Semester-III

-Session: 2021-22

-Course Title: Chemistry III (Physical Chemistry)
+Bachelor of Science (Honours) Physics (Semester-III) Session: 2022-25 Course Title: Chemistry -III (Physical Chemistry) Course Code: BOPL-3084

-Theory: 40, CA: 10
+Max.
+Marks: 50 Theory: 40, CA: 10

-Eight questions of equal marks (Specified in the syllabus) are to be set, two in each of the four Sections (A-D).
+Eight questions of equal marks (eight marks each) are to be set, two in each of the four Sections (A-D).
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each Section.
 The fifth question may be attempted from any Section.
-Each question carries 8 marks.